DefianceDigital/AVRgo/README.md

 - Integrated charging LEDs let you know when the battery is fully charged
 - 3.3V regulated operating voltage.
 - Up to 200mA output current by default, with an additional 500mA available on-board by soldering the Boost jumper pads closed.
-- Sleep current as low as 0.2uA
+- Sleep current as low as 1uA (most of which is the battery protection circuit)
 - 8mHz internal clock with convenient external clock capabilities
 - 120kB Flash Memory
 - 16kB Ram